top of page

 About the Embrace Disability Campaign

-My 6 months research and photography work led to the creation of the Embrace Disability awareness campaign in Uganda, launched in August 2024.
-During this campaign launch, we covered the 8 largest cities with campaign posters and organized a parade for the rights of people with disabilities.
+My nine months of research and photography work contributed to the creation of the Embrace Disability awareness campaign in Uganda, which was launched in August 2024.

 Impact